 Heatherwick Studio was founded in 1994, bringing together architects, product designers and engineers within a single practice.
 Their projects embrace architecture, master-planning, infrastructure, sculpture and product design.
 The studio has a proven track record for delivering consistently high quality innovative schemes for clients worldwide.
-Heatherwick Studio were formally briefed in September 2005 to create a new cafe building on the site of an existing seafront kiosk.
-Thomas and his design team, headed by Peter Ayres, set out to create a building that would not only become a popular local cafe and attraction but a place of what they called “prospect and refuge”, with generous views of the sea and a cosy atmosphere whatever the weather.
+Heatherwick Studio was formally briefed in September 2005 to create a new cafe building on the site of an existing seafront kiosk.
+Thomas and his design team, headed by Peter Ayres, set out to create a building that would not only become a popular local cafe and attraction, but a place of what they called “prospect and refuge” with generous views of the sea and a cosy atmosphere whatever the weather.
 Thomas says: "The seaside at Littlehampton has a raw beauty.
 It isn't fiddly or fuzzy, or about dolphins and anchors, and our building has been designed to fit into this context.
 Our challenge is to build a functional and durable structure on a tight budget, where you can eat a Mr. Whippy or drink Dom Perignon."
 The old kiosk sat on the seafront promenade at Littlehampton facing the sea and was only able to operate in fine weather.
-When the kiosk was closed East Beach was bereft of amenities, with a loss of activity leading to a possible increase in antisocial behaviour.
+When the kiosk was closed East Beach was bereft of amenities, with a loss of activity leading to an increase in antisocial behaviour.

 There was planning permission for a proposed 80-seater restaurant building to replace the kiosk.
 This was a 30 metre long, 5.5 metre tall building, and would have had a significant impact on views from the South Terrace Conservation Area.
 So the new owners stepped in with something far more inspirational and beautiful.